paulocostajunior/ClassAttendanceApp/README.md

 # ClassAttendanceApp
-An app for teachers to check how regularly their students are going to class.
+An app developed using React Native for teachers to check how regularly their students are going to class.